obouaziz/pchsurv/README.md

 # pchsurv
-Estimation of piecewise-constant hazard time to event data

 This package provides estimations of the hazard function of time to event data in a piecewise contant hazard model.